SAP-samples/btp-secure-development/exercises/ex0/README.md

 - Click **Create Instance**.

 #### 4.2.8.
 Verify Instance Creation

+- After the instance creation wizard closes, you should remain on the SAP HANA Cloud Central dashboard.
+- Wait for Completion: The status will initially show as Creating or Starting.
+- You can click the Auto-Refresh button 🔄 .
+- Wait until the status indicator turns 🟢 Running.

+⚠️ **Note:**
+If you navigated away or closed the tab, you can return to this page :
 - In the left navigation menu, go to **Instances and Subscriptions** → **Applications**.
 - Click on **`SAP HANA Cloud`** application.
 - If prompted for login, select your **Sign in with alternative identity provider**.